tc39/proposal-error-cause/README.md

 If the error were thrown from deep internal methods, the thrown error may not be straightforward to be easily conducted without proper exception design pattern.
-Catching an error and re-thrown it with specialized contextual data is a common approach of error handling pattern.
+Catching an error and throwing it with additional contextual data is a common approach of error handling pattern.
 Multiple methods are available to augment the caught error with additional contextual information: